fbpx

 Mountains & Old Growth Forests

-Hurricane Ridge Visitors Center is open daily in the summer, but the rest of the year the center’s hours vary so check the website or call 360-565-3131 for more detailed information about your specific dates.
+Hurricane Ridge Visitors Center is open daily in the summer, but the rest of the year the center’s hours vary so check the website for detailed information about your specific dates.

-The Visitors Center has exhibits about the different mountain habitats and even an orientation film lasting about 20 minutes that you can view if you would like to.
-In the lower level of the Center is a snack bar and gift shop so this is a good stop if you want a keepsake from your visit!
+The Visitor Center has exhibits about the different mountain habitats and an orientation film.
+In the lower level of the Center is a snack bar and gift shop so this is a good stop if you want a souvenir from your visit!

 4. Kayak or Canoe on Lake Crescent